 Water use fees authorized under the District Act and Chapter 36, Texas Water Code, shall be paid to the District for water that may be withdrawn from non-exempt wells.
 The water use fee rate shall be established annually by Board resolution.
-The rate will be applied to prior years actual or estimated total volume pumped.
 Following issuance or amendment of an operating permit, the permit holder shall pay the District the assessed water use fee in accordance with Rule 9.3.
 For agricultural use, the Board may adopt by resolution a schedule setting a fee based upon irrigated acreage and crop grown.
-The District will review the account of any permittee changing the use of a well from non-exempt to exempt to determine if additional water use fees are due or if a reimbursement of water use fees is warranted.
+The District will review the account of any permittee changing the use of a well from nonexempt to exempt to determine if additional water use fees are due or if a reimbursement of water use fees is warranted.
 Reimbursements exceeding \$250 must receive Board approval.

-- (a) Pursuant to the District Act, the water use fee may not exceed: - (1) \$0.25 per acre-foot for water used for irrigating agricultural crops or operating existing steam electric stations; and - (2) \$0.0425 per thousand gallons for water used for any other purpose. - (b) The water use fees may be increased at a cumulative rate of up to three percent per year. - (c) The District may impose a reasonable fee or surcharge for an export fee using one of the following methods, after a public hearing: - (1) a fee negotiated between the District and the transporter; or - (2) a combined production and export fee not to exceed \$0.17 per thousand gallons of water used rate not to exceed 20 cents for each thousand gallons, in addition to the District's production fee. - (A) The maximum allowable rate the District may impose for an export fee or surcharge under (2) above, increases by three percent each calendar year. - (B) The District may use funds obtained from an increase in an export fee imposed after January 1, 2024 only for costs related to assessing and addressing impacts associated with groundwater development, including: - (i) maintaining operability of wells significantly affected by groundwater development; - (ii) developing or distributing alternative water supplies; - (iii) conducting aquifer monitoring, data collection, and aquifer science. - (d) The fees listed in subsection (a)(1)(2) herein reflect the fees allowed by state law.
-Actual fees are reflected in the district schedule of fees. - (e) The District is prohibited from using revenues obtained from export fees to prohibit the transfer of groundwater outside of the District, but may use export fees for paying expenses related to enforcement of Chapter 36 of the Texas Water Code or the District Rules. - (f) The fees may be used to pay the cost of operating the District, including for any purpose consistent with the District's approved management plan, including, without limitation, making grants, loans, or contractual payments to achieve, facilitate, or expedite reductions in groundwater pumping or the development or distribution of alternative water supplies or to maintain the operability of wells significantly affected by groundwater development to allow for the highest practicable level of groundwater production while achieving the desired future conditions established under Section 36.108.
+- (a) Pursuant to the District Act, the water use fee may not exceed: - (1) \$0.25 per acre-foot for water used for irrigating agricultural crops or operating existing steam electric stations; and - (2) \$0.0425 per thousand gallons for water used for any other purpose. - (b) The water use fees may be increased at a cumulative rate of up to three percent per year. - (c) The District may impose a reasonable fee or surcharge for an export fee using one of the following methods, after a public hearing: - (1) a fee negotiated between the District and the transporter; or - (2) a rate not to exceed 20 cents for each thousand gallons, in addition to the District's production fee. - (A) The maximum allowable rate the District may impose for an export fee or surcharge under (2) above, increases by three percent each calendar year. - (B) The District may use funds obtained from an increase in an export fee imposed under (A) above, after January 1, 2024, only for costs related to assessing and addressing impacts associated with groundwater development, including: - (i) maintaining operability of wells significantly affected by groundwater development; - (ii) developing or distributing alternative water supplies; - (iii) conducting aquifer monitoring, data collection, and aquifer science. - (d) The fees listed in herein reflect the fees allowed by state law.
+Actual fees are reflected in the district schedule of fees. - (e) The District is prohibited from using revenues obtained from export fees to prohibit the transfer of groundwater outside of the District, but may use export fees for paying expenses related to enforcement of Chapter 36 of the Texas Water Code or the District Rules.

+- (f) The fees may be used to pay the cost of operating the District, including for any purpose consistent with the District's approved management plan, including, without limitation, making grants, loans, or contractual payments to achieve, facilitate, or expedite reductions in groundwater pumping or the development or distribution of alternative water supplies or to maintain the operability of wells significantly affected by groundwater development to allow for the highest practicable level of groundwater production while achieving the desired future conditions established under Section 36.108. - (g) The above-listed fees may be based on: - (1) the size of column pipe used by the well; or

-- (g) The above-listed fees may be based on: - (1) the size of column pipe used by the well; or - (2) the actual, authorized, or anticipated amount of water to be withdrawn from the well.
+(2) the actual, authorized, or anticipated amount of water to be withdrawn from the well.